ShaunCurtis/Blazr.Demo/Notes/Coding Practices/ReadOnly.md

 The most obvious way to tame this mutation beast is to consider the purpose of each object when you create it.
 If there's no reason for mutation, make it readonly.
 For many the default setting is `class`, they never consider anything else.

 Don't fall into that trap.
 My default is a record.
-And then the the struct or a class decision.
+And then the struct or class decision.
 I use `readonly record struct` a lot since it's introduction.

 Consider the data pipeline Command request object.